indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 * don't be a cargo cult programmer, consider the pros and cons and make up your mind
 * following constructor injection might be a "purist" way of thinking, and real world is not pure, pragmatics over theoretical purity, getting things done is more important than arguing about theoretical correctness, don’t want to argue endlessly about academic points of theory, I want to get stuff done, which is a valid point
+* cargo cult programming, did what everybody else did, without considering if it is good or bad

 At least I thought this was normal.
 Maybe it was [cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming "Cargo Cult Programming").
 I did what everybody else did, without considering whether it was good or bad.